January 1992 (1st revision)

 Q. Fall Protection

 The Office of Safety & Environmental Programs offers assistance in identifying and evaluating fall protection issues and training in fall protection.
-Details on the VIMS/SMS Fall Protection Program in Appendix E.
+Details on the VIMS/SMS Fall Protection Program in Appendix D.

 Asbestos is a general term applied to a variety of naturally occurring mineral silicates which are separable into fibers.
-Although there are many asbestos minerals, there are only six forms with specific attributes and characteristics of commercial importance.
+There are six forms of asbestos with specific attributes and characteristics of commercial importance.
 They are chrysotile, amosite, crocidolite, tremolite, anthophyllite, and actinolite.
 Asbestos generally is a fibrous material which is incombustible and possesses high tensile strength, good thermal and electrical insulating properties, and moderate to good chemical resistance.
-Because of these characteristics, asbestos has been employed in many uses including roofing and flooring products, friction products (brake and clutch facing), reinforcing material in cement, pipe, and sheet materials, a thickening agent in some paints, and thermal and acoustical insulations.
+Because of these characteristics, asbestos has been employed in many uses including roofing and flooring products, friction products (brake and clutch facing), reinforcing material in cement, pipe, and sheet materials, a thickening agent in some paints, surfacing materials, and thermal and acoustical insulations (TSIs).

 Asbestos and materials containing asbestos shall not be used in any building or maintenance application.
-In locations where asbestos materials are presently installed and are properly sealed/bonded, rip-out work shall not be performed for the sole purpose of eliminating asbestos.
+In locations where asbestos materials are presently installed and are properly sealed/bonded and maintained, rip-out work shall not be performed for the sole purpose of eliminating asbestos.
+An appropriate O&M program should be in place for facilities containing asbestos to ensure existing sources are safely maintained.

 The Surgeon General of the United States has determined that using tobacco products is a leading cause of illness and death.
 The Commonwealth of Virginia recognizes the right of individuals working or visiting in state buildings to an environment free of contaminants.

 The VIMS/SMS policy is to ensure a healthy working environment for all workers.
-Since December 1992, smoking has been forbidden in all areas of all buildings, including individual offices, and enclosed spaces (automobiles, trucks, vessel cabins, aircraft) under the management of control of VIMS.
-Individuals desiring to smoke shall do so outside and shall dispose of used smoking materials in a safe and proper manner.
+Since December 1992, smoking has been forbidden in all areas of all buildings, including individual offices, and enclosed spaces (automobiles, trucks, vessel cabins, aircraft, etc.) under the management control of VIMS.

 Valid, documented, legitimate complaints by non-smoking and smoking employees are of equal concern and will be dealt with on an individual basis.
 The Office of Safety and Environmental Programs will serve as the functional point of contact and provide assistance or recommendations to the Dean and Director for any employee complaints or concerns about this policy.